Six Sigma: History

 Honeywell and General Electric were also early adopters of Six Sigma.
 As GE's CEO, in 1995 Jack Welch made it central to his business strategy.
-In 1998 GE announced $350 million in cost savings thanks to Six Sigma, which was an important factor in the spread of Six Sigma (this figure later grew to more than $1 billion).
+In 1998, GE announced $350 million in cost savings thanks to Six Sigma, which was an important factor in the spread of Six Sigma (this figure later grew to more than $1 billion).
 By the late 1990s, about two thirds of the Fortune 500 organizations had begun Six Sigma initiatives with the aim of reducing costs and improving quality.

 In recent years, some practitioners have combined Six Sigma ideas with lean manufacturing to create a methodology named Lean Six Sigma.
 The Lean Six Sigma methodology views lean manufacturing, which addresses process flow and waste issues, and Six Sigma, with its focus on variation and design, as complementary disciplines aimed at promoting "business and operational excellence".

 In 2011, the International Organization for Standardization (ISO) published the first standard "ISO 13053:2011" defining a Six Sigma process.
 Other standards have been created mostly by universities or companies with Six Sigma first-party certification programs.

 Etymology

 The term Six Sigma comes from statistics, specifically from the field of statistical quality control, which evaluates process capability.
 Originally, it referred to the ability of manufacturing processes to produce a very high proportion of output within specification.
 Processes that operate with "six sigma quality" over the short term are assumed to produce long-term defect levels below 3.4 defects per million opportunities (DPMO).
 The 3.4 dpmo is based on a "shift" of ± 1.5 sigma explained by Mikel Harry.
 This figure is based on the tolerance in the height of a stack of discs.

 Specifically, say that there are six standard deviations—represented by the Greek letter σ (sigma)—between the mean—represented by μ (mu)—and the nearest specification limit.
 As process standard deviation goes up, or the mean of the process moves away from the center of the tolerance, fewer standard deviations will fit between the mean and the nearest specification limit, decreasing the sigma number and increasing the likelihood of items outside specification.
 According to a calculation method employed in process capability studies, this means that practically no items will fail to meet specifications.

-One should also note that the calculation of sigma levels for a process data is independent of the data being normally distributed.
-In one of the criticisms of Six Sigma, practitioners using this approach spend a lot of time transforming data from non-normal to normal using transformation techniques.
-It must be said that sigma levels can be determined for process data that has evidence of non-normality.
+The calculation of sigma levels for a process data doesn't need normally distributed data.
+A criticism of Six Sigma, practitioners using this approach spend a lot of time transforming data from non-normal to normal.
+Sigma levels can be determined for process data that has evidence of non-normality.